Elijah-1994/modelling-airbnbs-property-listing-dataset/README.md

 &nbsp;

 in order to pass the data into the model, the label needs to be encoded to its numerical representation by using label Encoder.
-This is done by importing the __label Encoder function__ from the Sklearn and calling an instance of the __label Encoder__ function then the __transform function__ to encode the label data.
+This is done by importing the __label Encoder function__ from the sklearn and calling an instance of the __label Encoder__ function then the __transform function__ to encode the label data.
 As with the regression model the next step is to split the data into test and train datasets.
 The parameter __random_state__ with the
 __train_test_split__ function ensures that the data is shuffled before training.
-The model is then trained using Sklearn __Logistic regression class__.
+The model is then trained using sklearn __Logistic regression class__.
 Now that the model is fitted,  the __prediction function__ is called to make a prediction of the category of the air bnb apartments based on  training data set(Figure 20).

 &nbsp;